 Ezekiel was not just a prophet, he was also a priest (1:3).
-Unlike Jeremiah who prophesied while remaining in Jerusalem, Ezekiel prophesied in Babylon where he, together with King Jehoiachin, and many others were resettled after being taken captive by King Nebuchadnezzar.
+Unlike Jeremiah who prophesied while remaining in Jerusalem, Ezekiel prophesied in Babylon where he, together with King Jehoiachin and many others, was resettled after being taken captive by King Nebuchadnezzar.
 God appointed Ezekiel to be the “watchman for the house of Israel” (2:17).
 He was to speak God’s words to them “whether they listen or fail to listen” (2:7).
 Let us listen to what God is teaching us through Ezekiel.

 God is sovereign

-The fact that God appeared to Ezekiel in Babylon and spoke against other nations and leaders (26 – 32) tells that God is sovereign over the whole world.
+The fact that God appeared to Ezekiel in Babylon and spoke against other nations and leaders (chapters 26 – 32) tells that God is sovereign over the whole world.
 Even the greatest superpower is under His control.